Ajb2k3/ULI/README.md

 Download and extract all the files into a folder called ULI. navigate to the src folder and run python3 main.py to start the ULI.

+## Known BUGS -
+I do not have a Windows 11 computer and need testers.
+If you can spare the time please connsider testing and helping.
+Port addressing is a bit of a problem so occasionally the IDE will send commands to the wrong device if multiple are connected to the same computer.

 I've hit a block with this that i'm calling the Admaril Ackbar fault because the next stage triggers an "It's a Trap" fault in OSX.

+## Update 04 - March - 2026
+Start of inclusion of Bliss' simple RCX python functions from - https://github.com/BlissCA/LegoRcxPy

 ## Update 01 - Febuary - 2026